ajLapid718/HandleFollows/README.md

 ## Background

-I was on my phone looking at all of the people on Instagram who requested to follow my private account.
-Aware that most of them were most likely strangers and/or were spam requests, I wanted to clear them out...all two-hundred fifteen of them.
-Although I wouldn't have minded handling it manually on my smartphone, two things prompted me to go about composing a script.
-One: I had a feeling that this clutter could easily build up over time and trouble me again in the future.
-Two: This could be useful for someone else going through the same thing.
-All of this led me toward Instagram's website and making observations while mapping out various approaches.
+I was on my phone looking at all of the users on Instagram who requested to follow my private account.
+Aware that most of them were requests from strangers and/or were spam requests, I wanted to clear them out...all two-hundred fifteen requests.
+Although I wouldn't have minded handling it manually one by one and tap by tap, two things prompted me to go about composing a script.
+First, I had a feeling this type of clutter could easily build up again over time and trouble me in the future.
+Secondly, this program could be useful for someone else going through the same predicament.
+All of this led me toward exploring Instagram's website.

 Using what I learned from my previous experience with automating Yahoo Fantasy Basketball, I had some sort of basis to go off of.
 After some trial and error, the objective was reached.
-In my case, I could successfully reject unwanted requests.
-I could imagine that in another instance, however, a user would want to accept all of those requests.
-There's a chance that more followers would contribute to growing their brand.
-There's a chance that someone is just starting out on Instagram, so there's a good chance people they personally know will be flooding their account with requests.
-The script will ask the user which option he or she intends to follow through on in order to handle the responses appropriately.
+In my case, I could successfully reject unwanted requests, as demonstrated in the gifs below.
+I could imagine that in another instance, however, a user would opt to accept all of those requests.
+A justification for that could be that followers would contribute to growing their brand and online presence in tune with the concept of growth hacking.
+Perhaps an individual is just starting out on Instagram, so there's a good chance people they personally know will be flooding their account with requests.
+Regardless of the scenario, the script will inquire with the user which option he or she intends to follow through on in order to handle the responses appropriately.

 ## The Situation